Homemade Scouring Powder Recipe – All Natural & Non-Toxic

 Ingredients

-• The peel of one grapefruit or large orange; or two large lemons/limes or clementines.
+- The peel of one grapefruit or large orange; or two large lemons/limes or clementines.
 Whatever you have to hand basically!

-• 2 tablespoons of bicarbonate of soda (I buy mine in bulk)
+- 2 tablespoons of bicarbonate of soda (I buy mine in bulk)

-• 3 tablespoons of coarse salt
+- 3 tablespoons of coarse salt

 Method

-• Take your citrus fruit peel and tear it into small pieces – no larger than the size of a ten-pence piece.
+- Take your citrus fruit peel and tear it into small pieces – no larger than the size of a ten-pence piece.

-• Sit the peel on a plate and leave somewhere dry and warm.
+- Sit the peel on a plate and leave somewhere dry and warm.
 An airing cupboard, the top of a radiator or on a nice sunny window ledge is ideal.

-• Leave the peel to dry out – turning the peel at least once per day – until the peel is hard and dry.
+- Leave the peel to dry out – turning the peel at least once per day – until the peel is hard and dry.
 Depending on where you’re drying your peel, it might take a day to four days.

-• Place the dry peel in a food processor/blender and blitz until you have a soft, fine powder.
+- Place the dry peel in a food processor/blender and blitz until you have a soft, fine powder.

-• Combine the powdered peel with the bicarbonate of soda and salt and place in a clean dry lidded jar.
+- Combine the powdered peel with the bicarbonate of soda and salt and place in a clean dry lidded jar.

-How to Use Your Homemade Scouring Powder
+How to Use Your Scouring Powder

-• Sprinkle your scouring powder liberally onto the surface you want to clean.
+- Sprinkle your scouring powder liberally onto the surface you want to clean.

-• With a damp cloth simply scrub the area, adding more scrub as you feel is required.
+- With a damp cloth simply scrub the area, adding more scrub as you feel is required.

-• Once finished rinse down the area that you’ve cleaned.
+- Once finished rinse down the area that you’ve cleaned.

-This homemade scouring powder is ideal on ceramic sinks and toilets but might be too abrasive for acrylic baths/shower trays or some metal sinks.
 If you want something a bit gentler you can either omit the salt, use more finely ground salt, or swap the salt for borax substitute, like in the Crunchy Betty recipe.
-If you do use the borax substitute, do make sure you rinse thoroughly once you’re done scrubbing as borax is notoriously difficult to remove once dried!
+If you do use the borax substitute, then make sure you rinse whatever you’ve just cleaned thoroughly once you’re done scrubbing.
+This is because borax is notoriously difficult to remove once dried.
+It sets solid!

 Storage